 - You can improve your credit card eligibility for unsecured credit cards and increase your chances of availing loan as your credit score gets improve.
 Transactions made through such cards are reported to credit bureaus which helps credit bureaus in calculating the credit scores of the credit card holders.
 In India, there are four major credit reporting bureaus: TransUnion CIBIL, Equifax, Experian and CRIF Highmark.

-Are you looking for a secured credit card with a higher FD interest rate and 100% of credit limit?
+Are you looking for a secured credit card with a higher FD interest rate and 90% of credit limit?
 Then your search ends here.
 You can apply to Step Up Credit Card co-branded with SBM Bank India Ltd, with no annual and joining fees.
-Cardholders can earn FD interest on the 367 days’ tenure of SBM Bank FD.
+Cardholders can earn FD interest on SBM Bank FD.

 Cons of Secured Credit Card